This information describes the symptoms, diagnosis, and treatment of fibromyalgia (fie-bro-my-AL-juh).

 - Thought and mood disturbances, such as depression or anxiety

 There are no specific tests used to diagnose fibromyalgia.
 It is diagnosed when a person has had chronic pain in many areas of the body for at least 3 months with no joint or muscle inflammation (swelling).

 Your doctor will diagnose fibromyalgia based on your symptoms and a physical exam.
 He or she may also order blood work or x-ray exams to rule out other possibilities.Back to top

 - Your doctor can give you medication to treat the symptoms of fibromyalgia.
 This can help to decrease pain, allow you to sleep better, and improve your mood.

-- Seeing a mental health professional, such as a counselor or psychiatrist, can help you deal with this condition in a positive way.
+- Seeing a mental health professional, such as a counselor or psychiatrist, can help you deal with this condition.
 Therapy can also help if you are feeling anxious or depressed.
-Ask your doctor for a referral to the Counseling Center.
+Ask your doctor for a referral to the Memorial Sloan Kettering (MSK) Counseling Center.

 - Complementary therapies, such as t’ai chi, yoga, acupuncture, and massage, can help relieve your symptoms.
-To learn more about these therapies, contact the MSKCC Integrative Medicine Service at 646-888-0800.
+To learn more about these therapies, contact the MSK Integrative Medicine Service at 646-888-0800.